 Poland - Mobile Infrastructure, Operators and Broadband - Statistics and Analyses

 Poland’s mobile market in recent years has been characterised by the rapid extension of LTE networks and the development of mobile data services based on newly released and refarmed spectrum.
-In addition, the telecom regulator and operators alike are preparing for 5G, with the regulator embarking on a long-term strategy and with operators such as Orange Poland preparing to trial services based on 5G technologies.
+In addition, the telecom regulator and operators alike are preparing for 5G, with the regulator embarking on a long-term strategy and with operators such as Orange Poland trialling services based on 5G technologies.
 Commercial services are expected to be launched in 2020 or 2021.

-Mobile penetration in Poland is above the European average, standing at almost 141% by early 2018.
+Mobile penetration in Poland is above the European average, standing at almost 138% by mid-2018.
 This reflects the continuing popularity among consumers to keep two or more SIM cards, which has distorted the real mobile penetration rate.
-The distortion has been addressed on two fronts: by network operators being encouraged to disconnect dormant SIM cards, and by legislation, effective from February 2017, which obliges subscribers of prepaid services to register their details.
-This has resulted in a significant readjustment in the number of subscribers in the market.
+Nevertheless, the distortion has been addressed on two fronts: by network operators being encouraged to disconnect dormant SIM cards, and by legislation, effective from February 2017, which obliges subscribers of prepaid services to register their details.
+These forces have resulted in a significant readjustment in the number of subscribers in the market, which continued into 2018.

 The market has effective competition from a number of MNOs, and has room for more than two dozen MVNOs, though many of these are small-scale.
-ARPU continues to be adversely affected by retail tariff competition and regulatory mandated reductions in mobile termination rates and roaming tariffs.
+ARPU has been adversely affected by retail tariff competition and by regulatory mandated reductions in mobile termination rates and roaming tariffs.
 However, operators anticipate that ARPU will rise in line with consumer adoption of mobile data services, facilitated by improved network infrastructure.
-LTE networks provide extensive population coverage, which will increase further into 2018 as operators make greater use of concessions in the 800MHz and 2600MHz bands and refarm spectrum currently used for GSM and 3G services.
+LTE networks provide near national population coverage, facilitated by operators having made greater use of concessions in the 800MHz and 2600MHz bands and having refarmed spectrum used for GSM and 3G services.

 This report reviews Poland’s mobile market, providing profiles of the major operators together with updated operating and financial results, and covering recent regulatory measures and spectrum auction results.
 The report also assesses the reach and capabilities of mobile technologies as deployed by operators, and details developments in mobile services and applications.